As-exact-as-possible repair of unprintable STL files: Results and discussion

-Nowadays NetFABB \cite{netfabb} and Meshmixer \cite{meshmixer} are probably among the most popular and powerful systems to repair models for 3D printing applications; it is therefore worth comparing our method against these two approaches.
-Our evaluation protocol rates each method according to the following scoring table: \begin{itemize} \item Score = 1: Failure.
-The software did not produce an output at all, or produced something which is unprintable or completely different from the input (e.g. NetFABB creates a single tetrahedron out of the model in Figure \ref{fig:random}); \item Score = 2: Incomplete.
-The output is printable and resembles the input enough, but some of the parts which were visible in the input are no longer visible; \item Score = 3: Distorted.
-The output is printable and all the visible parts of the input are represented, but the output is unnecessarily distorted; \item Score = 4: As-exact-as-possible.
-The output is printable and all the visible parts of the input are represented exactly or with a minimum distortion due to the specific 3D printer at hand; \item Score = 5: Exact.
-The output is printable and exactly represents all the visible parts of the input. \end{itemize}
+We compare against the most popular repairing systems for 3D printing applications, namely, NetFABB (https://netfabb.azurewebsites.net/) and Meshmixer (http://www.meshmixer.com).
+Our evaluation protocol rates each method according to the following scoring table: \begin{itemize} \item 1: Failure.
+Output is empty, unprintable, or completely different from the input (e.g. NetFABB creates a single tetrahedron out of the model in Figure \ref{fig:hagia}(e)); \item 2: Incomplete.
+Output is printable and resembles the input, but it misses parts which were visible in the input; \item 3: Distorted.
+The output is printable and all the visible parts of the input are represented, but it is unnecessarily distorted; \item 4: As-exact-as-possible.
+The output is printable, complete, and without unnecessary distortions (Sect. \ref{sec:terminology}); \item 5: Exact.
+The output is printable, complete, and without any distortion. \end{itemize}

 Based on such a protocol, the behavior of each algorithm could be rated on a per-model basis.
 As shown in Table \ref{tab:results}, our method outperforms the competing algorithms in most difficult cases.